james94/P7-Highway-Driving-CarND/README.md

 git clone https://github.com/james94/P7-Highway-Driving-CarND
 ~~~

 This project requires using open source package **[uWebSocketIO](https://github.com/uNetworking/uWebSockets)**.
-This package facilitates the connection between the simulator and C++ code used in this EKF project by setting up a web socket server connection from the C++ program to the simulator.
+This package facilitates the connection between the simulator and C++ code used in this Path Planning project by setting up a web socket server connection from the C++ program to the simulator.
 The C++ program software is a web server and the simulator is a client.
 There are two scripts for installing **uWebSocketIO** - one for Linux and the other for macOS.

-Run the shell script below to install **uWebSocketIO**, build and compile the C++ EKF program:
+Run the shell script below to install **uWebSocketIO**, build and compile the C++ Path Planning program:

 ~~~bash
 cd P7-Highway-Driving-CarND